DomiKamu/OhmerPrems/README.md

-**@ OHMERPREMS MEMBERS:** Packages for each member (containing user-customized plugin for Windows, Mac and Linux, plugin version 2.0.0) **will** are uploaded to your respective user areas from October 5th, 2021.
-Also, an email will be sent to each member.
+**@ OHMERPREMS MEMBERS AND RACK V2:** Packages for each member (containing user-customized plugin for Windows, Mac and Linux, plugin version 2.0.0 BETA) was uploaded to your respective user areas.
+New links was inside email (sent today October 5th, 2021).
 Enjoy!

-**VCV RACK V2:** OhmerPrems modules v2.0.0 BETA (for now QuadPercs module) remains available for VCV Rack v1.1.6 (Windows, Mac and Linux), and VCV Rack v2.x (BETA at the moment).
-Full version for each OhmerPrems member is also available (please check your mailbox from October 5th, not before).
-Free version is available for all platforms from [VCV Plugin Library](https://vcvrack.com/plugins.html#Ohmer) - or from "Releases" on this GitHub repository (downloads from _lastest release_). **Old v0.6.4 and previous are cancelled**.

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)